-The concept of an initial period of employment is new and brought in by this amendment.
+The Bill introduces the concept of an 'initial period of employment'.
 This is expected to refer to the first nine months of employment, but will not be confirmed until 2026.
-This should be understood as a modified version of the previous two year grace period.
+This should be understood as a modified version of the previous two-year grace period.

-There shall soon be a standard of reasonableness related to dismissals within this nine month period.
-Employers are able to dismiss members of staff easily, but must show dismissal is related to conduct, capability or another specified reason.
-This however excludes redundancy, meaning unfair redundancy claims are now a day one right.
+There shall soon be a standard of 'reasonableness' related to dismissals within this nine month initial period of employment.
+Employers will be able to dismiss employees, but must show dismissal is related to conduct, capability or another specified reason.